keides2/roam-research-mcp-enterprise/README.md

 ## Features

-The server provides eleven powerful tools for interacting with Roam Research:
+The server provides four powerful tools for interacting with Roam Research:

-1. `search_blocks`: Search for blocks containing specific text
+1. `fetch_page_by_title`: Fetch and read a page's content by title, recursively resolving block references up to 4 levels deep
 2. `create_page`: Create new pages with optional content
-3. `create_block`: Create new blocks in existing pages
+3. `create_block`: Create new blocks in a page (defaults to today's daily page)
-4. `pull_data`: Get data for specific blocks/pages
-5. `pull_many_data`: Get data for multiple blocks/pages
-6. `move_block`: Move blocks to new locations
-7. `update_block`: Update block content and properties
-8. `delete_block`: Delete blocks
-9. `delete_page`: Delete pages
-10. `batch_actions`: Perform multiple operations at once
-11. `read_page_by_title`: Read a page's content by title with recursive block reference resolution
+4. `import_nested_markdown`: Import nested markdown content into Roam as blocks

 ## Setup